windingtree/lpms-cli/README.md

 ## Registration of a service provider

-### Creation and signing of metadata

-> This is a temporary method of metadata creation until the reach UI will be created in the context of `lpms-web` application

-- To view your service provider Id you can use `sp` command (will require `salt` option if not created before)
-- Edit the content of the `./scripts/facility.ts` file (do not forget to add there your service provider Id)
-- Run the command `npx ts-node ./test/facility.ts`

-The binary file with provider metadata will be created by path `./facility.bin`

-This metadata is unsigned and cannot be used in `Videre` protocol as valid service provider metadata.
-To be valid this metadata should be signed with a proper private key.
-To apply signature this file should be uploaded to the `lpms-server`.

-When the metadata file is created it should be uploaded to the `lpms-server` storage using `storage --metadata` CLI command.
-When you add `--save` option, returned storage Id will be saved in the CLI config

 ### Registration

 - Registration of the service provider can be started by `sp --register` command.
-Will require `--salt` and `--meta` options if these are not been created and **saved** to config before.
+Will require `--salt` option if it not been created and **saved** to config before.

-### `dataURI` update

-- Registration of the service provider can be started by `sp --update` command.
-Will require `--meta` options if these are not been created and **saved** to config before.
-Also require config option `serviceProviderId` to be initialized (usually this property should be automatically initialized as the `--register` command result).

 ### Reset